Daniel-KM/Omeka-S-module-BlockPlus/README.md

   [Shortcode Carousel] for [Omeka Classic].
 - gallery display with a quick viewer too ("browse-preview-gallery").
 This one has a specific option to add to the query to display thumbnails as square or
   medium: `thumbnail_size=medium`.
 You can see an example on the site [Ontologie du christianisme médiéval en images], from French [Institut national de l’histoire de l’art].
 - filter year: added a select on the top to filter the items by year.
 - subjects: append the subjects to each resource.
+- timeline list: display the list of resources by year and by date.
+Adapted from the plugin [Timeline Shortcode].

 To use them, simply select the wanted template: